oszuidwest/zwfm-metadata/EXTENDING.md

 The main application will automatically handle:
 - Setting inputs for the output
-- Registering input mappings with the timeline manager
+- Registering input mappings with the metadata router
-- Registering formatters with the timeline manager
+- Registering formatters with the metadata router
-- Adding the output to the manager
+- Adding the output to the router
 - Setting the output type for status display

 ### 6. Usage Example